• appointment@healthcheckbox.com

 Description

-Presacral neurectomy (PSN) is a surgical procedure that aims to relieve chronic pelvic pain in adult females.
+Presacral neurectomy (PSN) treatment is a surgical procedure that aims to relieve chronic pelvic pain in adult females.
 Nerves that connect the uterus to the brain are selectively removed, as these nerve cells cause pain in the presacral area.
 Endometriosis, cancer, and chronic pelvic pain syndromes are the potential causes of this long-lasting pain.

 The presacral plexus is targeted in this procedure.
-It is a network of nerves that lie in the lower part of the spine.
+It is a network of nerves that lies in the lower part of the spine.
 These carry pain signals from the uterus to the brain.
 By exclusively removing or cutting away selected nerves, this surgery results in breaking up the to-and-fro movement of pain signals and, in this way, brings about relief from the chronic pain.

 PSN is a surgery and does not affect pregnancy or the movement of the uterus during labor.
 Two types of this procedure are:

-• With the help of a camera, a small cut is made in the abdomen.
+• Laparoscopy: With the help of a camera, a small cut is made in the abdomen.
 This looks into and treats ill-health conditions in the abdomen.
+Women can conceive with this surgery, and this is considered to be an organ-sparing option.

-Who Needs this Procedure?
+Who Needs this Presacral Neurectomy Treatment?

 Risks that Increase Dysmenorrhea

-• Reduction in vaginal lubrication.
+• Reduction in vaginal lubrication

 • A changed sensation of bladder fullness.